redforks/awesome/README.md

 `string-cache` has a confusing name, but it's a general purpose tiny string library, support mutable, static, inline storage (upper to 7 bytes).
 High efficiency.
 Use a single u64 as underlying storage, smaller than most tiny/small string crates.
 It should work on wasm, see: [issue](https://github.com/servo/string-cache/pull/254).
 Best use case: heavily mix use of predefined static str and ascii str, such as computer language parsing and tokenizing.
 Drawback: heavily unsafe code.

+## Ant Design

+[Ant Design](https://ant.design/) Application UI components, React based.
+Use its own css classes, not based on tailwind.
+Very popular.

+## Shadcn-UI

+[Shadcn-UI](https://shadcn-ui.com/) Application UI components, React based and other official bindings such as steve.
+Use tailwind css classes, support many themes.

+## Nuxt and Next

+Next is React based, Nuxt is Vue based.
+They are similar, support hyper computation, provides server and client side components, controller, and BI processing etc. I haven't use it yet, because I don't want js at server side.
+Static Server side not very useful, because it is static.